Sensational Citrus Olive Oil Bundt Cake

 2 T. orange liquor (Cointreau, Triple Sec or Grand Marnier; for a non-alcohol option use white wine vinegar)

 Remove the pan from the heat and stir in the liqueur.
 Carefully transfer to a quart-size glass jar.
 Close the lid and let cool to room temperature.
-Store in the refrigerator for at least a week before using.
+Store in the refrigerator for at least a week before using it.
 Use within 3 weeks.

 1 c.
 Candied Cocktail Kumquats. diced and seeds removed (about 40 – 45 kumquats.
 If you don’t have enough kumquats, add some orange zest to make up the difference)